-(From the E-i-C.. getting ready for summer?
-Check out our past book reviews to put together an awesome summer reading list <The Books of 2017, a Year End Review>)
+(Getting ready for summer?
+Check out our past book reviews to put together an awesome summer reading list <The Books of 2017, a Year End Review>

 By Rob Cooney (@EMEducation)

 Becoming a better leader and educator often involve a complimentary skill set.
 Giving and soliciting feedback in order to improve our own and our learner’s performance is one such skill that fits within this category.
 So is functioning as an effective team within the healthcare environment.
 If these are skills that you find yourself using, Radical Candor holds a wealth of knowledge for you!

 What is Radical Candor?
 Radical candor is a work “philosophy” proposed by Ms. Scott that involves bringing your “whole self” to work in order to be able to “care personally” and “challenge directly.”
 She begins the book with an overview of her model.
 The key abilities incorporate building radically candid relationships, giving (and receiving) praise and criticism, understanding motivation, and driving results collaboratively.